Does Ashwagandha Increase Testosterone?

 Ashwagandha is one of the most heavily marketed supplements for male hormonal health — and unlike most testosterone-adjacent supplements, the research behind it is actually worth reading.
 The question of whether ashwagandha increases testosterone has a more nuanced answer than either the enthusiastic supplement companies or the skeptical mainstream health sites tend to give.
 It does appear to support testosterone levels in men, but through a mechanism that’s different from what most people assume, and with results that vary significantly based on a man’s baseline hormonal and stress profile.

-Ashwagandha appears to increase testosterone in men primarily by reducing cortisol — the stress hormone that directly suppresses testosterone production.
-Clinical trials using KSM-66 ashwagandha at 600mg daily show testosterone increases of 15-22% in stressed and infertile men over 8-12 weeks.
+Quick Answer: Ashwagandha appears to increase testosterone in men primarily by reducing cortisol — the stress hormone that directly suppresses testosterone production.
+Clinical trials using KSM-66 ashwagandha at 600mg daily show testosterone increases of 15–22% in stressed and infertile men over 8–12 weeks.
 Men with already low cortisol and optimal testosterone are less likely to see significant hormonal change from ashwagandha alone.
+For men who fit the deficiency profile, Jarrow Formulas KSM-66 Ashwagandha at 300mg twice daily is a well-priced entry point backed by the right extract.

 What the Clinical Research Actually Shows

-The most cited ashwagandha testosterone study is a 2019 randomized controlled trial published in Medicine — 43 overweight men aged 40-70 with mild fatigue received 600mg KSM-66 ashwagandha daily for 8 weeks.
-The result: testosterone increased by approximately 15% in the ashwagandha group versus no significant change in placebo.
+The most cited ashwagandha testosterone study is a 2019 randomized controlled trial published in Medicine — 43 overweight men aged 40–70 with mild fatigue received 600mg KSM-66 ashwagandha daily for 8 weeks.
+Testosterone increased by approximately 15% in the ashwagandha group versus no significant change in placebo.
 DHEA-S — a testosterone precursor — increased by 18%.

 A second frequently cited trial from 2010 in Fertility and Sterility found that infertile men taking 5g of ashwagandha root powder daily for 3 months showed testosterone increases of 14–22% alongside significant reductions in cortisol.
 A 2015 study in the Journal of the International Society of Sports Nutrition found men doing resistance training who supplemented with 300mg KSM-66 twice daily showed significantly greater testosterone increases and muscle recovery improvements compared to placebo over 8 weeks.